Comet Chasing in April

 Not visible

-This comet begins the month in Leo at magnitude 11.5.
-Look for a
+This comet begins the month in Delphinus at magnitude 12.0.
+Look

 Latitude